-Do you want to quickly learn about the endocannabinoid system?
+Do you want to quickly learn about the endocannabinoids system?
 This post will give you a quick overview of CB1 and CB2 receptors and how our bodies interact with them.
 Let’s dive into a brief history lesson.

 The body has been under scientific scrutiny since ancient times, experiencing an explosion of anatomical interest in the 17th and 18th centuries.
 The chemical mechanisms were still largely unmapped until the 20th century, as imaging techniques rapidly advanced.

 According to Healthline.com “The endocannabinoid system (ECS) is a complex cell-signaling system identified in the early 1990s by researchers exploring THC.”

 Thank you to Hempure CBD, who broke it down into the simplest terms.
 “Cannabinoids act as keys, and receptors act like locks.
 Every time a “key” fits into A “lock”, the lock is opened and causes an effect to occur in our body.”